 - a.
 Reference period of the study: The sectoral evaluation will be for the period from 2015-16 to 2018-19. - b.
 Based on meta-analysis and key informant interviews, and community and household surveys, the evaluation study will provide insights into reasons for success and failure of program design, institutional arrangements, human resources, political economy considerations, among others.
-The study will also provide strategic insights into: - Sector gaps both due to lack of specific interventions and failure or poor outcomes of existing schemes; - Institutional and human resource failures and best practices; - Institutional provisions for monitoring and evaluation; - Degree of adoption of outcome-output framework; - Adoption of technology for effective program implementation;

-- Political economy constraints and program design constraints/provisions; among others. - c.
+The study will also provide strategic insights into: - Sector gaps both due to lack of specific interventions and failure or poor outcomes of existing schemes; - Institutional and human resource failures and best practices; - Institutional provisions for monitoring and evaluation; - Degree of adoption of outcome-output framework; - Adoption of technology for effective program implementation; - Political economy constraints and program design constraints/provisions; among others. - c.
 The analysis of sectoral performance and Umbrella programmes' contribution to this performance will primarily be based on meta-analysis whereas the individual CSS scheme-wise analysis will be based on the field study as well as scheme-wise secondary data analysis.
 The findings of scheme-wise analysis will feed into the broader Umbrella programme & sectoral findings. - d.
-Meta-Analysis: The meta-analysis will involve review of - i.
-National and International development goals and sector documents; - ii.
-Financial data on allocation and expenditures of the schemes; - iii.
-Annual reports of the ministries for output and outcome assessment; - iv.
-Available evaluation reports for output and outcomes assessment; - v.
-Annual progress reports and implementation documents to assess the institutional arrangements; - vi.
-Available evaluation reports done at the district and state level; - vii.
+Meta-Analysis: The data and methods will involve review of - 1.
+National and International development goals and sector documents: - 2.
+Financial data on allocation and expenditures of the schemes; - 3.
+Annual reports of the ministries for output and outcome assessment; - 4.
+Available evaluation reports for output and outcomes assessment; - 5.
+Annual progress reports and implementation documents to assess the institutional arrangements;

+- 6. Available evaluation reports done at the district and state level, for the states/districts covered under field study, if applicable; - 7.
 Evaluations done by non-government agencies.

-An indicative list of key documents to be referred to by the bidder is placed at Part A, Appendix IV (C).
+An indicative list of key documents to be referred to by the Consultant is placed at Appendix IV(C).

 - e.
-The field study would also include the following: - Designing of the discussions guides for focus group discussions, interview guides for in-depth interviews and structured questionnaires/schedules for household surveys. - ii.
+The field study would also include the following: - i.
+Designing of the discussions guides for focus group discussions, interview guides for in-depth interviews and structured questionnaires/schedules for household surveys. - ii.
 Preparation of the analysis plan - iii.
-Pre-testing and finalising the required tools in partnership with DMEO team. - iv.
+Pre-testing and finalising the required tools in partnership with DMEO team - iv.
 Establishment of a managerial structure for field operations - v.
-Recruitment of investigators and training/capacity building of the field investigators. - vi.
+Recruitment of investigators and training/capacity building of the field investigators - vi.
 Putting in place appropriate IT hardware and application software for data collection and management. - vii.
-Collecting and compiling the quality data from selected sources. - viii.
+Collecting and compiling the quality data from selected areas. - viii.
 High quality data management and adherence to quality assurance mechanisms as per agreed protocols, plans and schedules. - ix.
 Collation and data cleaning - x.
-Running-data analysis and submitting cross-tabulations/summarizations. - xi.
+Running data analysis and submitting cross-tabulations/summarizations - xi.
 Preparation of draft report and conducting stakeholder consultations - xii.
 Submission of final report and dissemination of the key findings - xiii.
-Incorporating concurrent feedback into the workflow.
+Incorporating concurrent feedback into the workflow